 - Halves the remaining blackberries and toss with the maple syrup and tapioca starch in a medium bowl.
 Set the blackberries aside while you make the crust.

-- Add the almond flour, oats, maple syrup, baking powder, and salt to a different bowl and whisk until combined.
+- Add the almond flour, oats, maple syrup, baking powder, cinnamon, and salt to a different bowl and whisk until combined.
 Add the coconut oil and use your fingers to work it in until coarse crumbs form and the mixture holds together when pressed.

 - Remove a heaping ½ cup of the crumbs for the topping and pour the remaining crumbs into the bottom of the prepared pan.
 Press the dough evenly down into the pan.